Exhibition Guide

 Art Object Info

 The exquisite woodwork has recently been assigned to two talented London-trained Philadelphia carvers.
 The garlands over the mantel are thought to be by John Pollard.
-During the late 1760s and early 1770s, he was the principle carver in the shop of Benjamin Randolph on Chestnut Street in Philadelphia.
+During the late 1760s and early 1770s, he was the principal carver in Benjamin Randolph’s shop on Chestnut Street in Philadelphia.
 Pollard’s work here includes sheaves of wheat, fruit, and flowers suspended from ribbons.
 The door surrounds, with their magnificent, deeply carved shells, are attributed to Hercules Courtenay, who arrived from London in 1765.
 Courtenay worked with Pollard as an indentured tradesman in Randolph’s shop until he opened his own enterprise in 1769, shortly before the Ringgold parlor was redecorated.
 In one of Randolph’s surviving account books under Ringgold’s name is a debit entry “To Shop £23:6:6d,” dated 5 August 1771.
-This could refer to a charge for carving the Ringgold House woodwork which would then have been shipped overland or by water from Philadelphia to Chestertown.
+This could refer to a charge for carving the Ringgold House woodwork, which would then have been shipped overland or by water from Philadelphia to Chestertown.

 The exquisite woodwork has recently been assigned to two talented London-trained Philadelphia carvers.
 The garlands over the mantel are thought to be by John Pollard.
-During the late 1760s and early 1770s, he was the principle carver in the shop of Benjamin Randolph on Chestnut Street in Philadelphia.
+During the late 1760s and early 1770s, he was the principal carver in Benjamin Randolph’s shop on Chestnut Street in Philadelphia.
 Pollard’s work here includes sheaves of wheat, fruit, and flowers suspended from ribbons.
 The door surrounds, with their magnificent, deeply carved shells, are attributed to Hercules Courtenay, who arrived from London in 1765.
 Courtenay worked with Pollard as an indentured tradesman in Randolph’s shop until he opened his own enterprise in 1769, shortly before the Ringgold parlor was redecorated.
 In one of Randolph’s surviving account books under Ringgold’s name is a debit entry “To Shop £23:6:6d,” dated 5 August 1771.
-This could refer to a charge for carving the Ringgold House woodwork which would then have been shipped overland or by water from Philadelphia to Chestertown.
+This could refer to a charge for carving the Ringgold House woodwork, which would then have been shipped overland or by water from Philadelphia to Chestertown.